I don’t know whether any of you reading this article will have had an affair or maybe contemplated it.

-So the people who get caught, and lets face it most do, will find their relationship in disarray.
+So the people who get caught, and lets face it most do, will find their relationship in disarray and have no hope of surviving an affair.
 The regret they feel and constant deliberation over how they could be so stupid takes over.
 The ultimate self-sabotage, so why do people still do it?

 We are all human beings, with basic instincts that sit below what we call our humanity.
 In other words, a basic primal need to procreate.
 A strong biological basis that drives our emotions which comes from our primitive brain.
 Rationalising some of those emotions begin and we even lie to ourselves.
 Our minds begin to process the benefits and minimise the risks.